Call me on the job on:

 • It is based on your panel size or rail length used which will be 1.8 metres - 3 metres.
 The more posts there are per metre of fencing, the greater the strength of the fence which also reduces the risk of rails sagging due to the loading weight of the fence boards.

 • The further posts are set apart the greater the load is on the post fixings and rails.
-A natural product like timber has weak points called knots where it gives little or no stupport the rail, post or paling board.
+A natural product like timber has weak points called knots where it gives little or no support to the rail, post or paling board.
 Knots can be large enough to take up more than half the thickness of the rail and for a 3+ metre will become a real weak point.

-• When fence posts exceed 2 metres apart then there should be a centre support attaching the gravel board to the fence paling board.
+• When fence posts exceed 2 metres apart then there needs to be a centre support attaching the gravel board to the fence paling board.
 This is done to make sure the paling board stays seated inplace in the interest of keeping the expected uniform look to last the test of time.

 • Arris rails can be up to 3 metres